 Two hundred years earlier, things had been very different.
 Portugal was then the dominant European power in the area, and the Dutch were only just beginning to make a showing.
 Their second expedition to what is now Indonesia, under the command of Jacob Cornelisz van Neck, had been a very major success, and the ships that had left the Netherlands in 1598 returned home in 1599 loaded down with spices.
 Van Neck had also managed to strike up a relationship with the Sultan of Ternate and when, in 1601, he was back in the Moluccas, he decided to help his friend in his dispute with his neighbour and rival, and at the same time further his own country’s interests, by attacking the Portuguese fort on Tidore.

-It was not a success.
-Van Neck lost three fingers in the battle and, once back in the Netherlands, decided to devote himself to politics, with some success.
-He became mayor of Amsterdam.
+This was not a success.
+Van Neck lost three fingers in the battle and, once back in the Netherlands, decided to devote himself to politics, to some effect sine he became mayor of Amsterdam.
 For students of the voyage of the Uranie, however, that is less interesting than the picture that was made of his defeat off Tidore.
 It shows two Dutch ships on the attack and three Spanish-Portuguese ships forming a line of defence in front of the town, and it also shows large numbers of smaller vessels, evidently powered by oars.

 They are immediately recognisable as corocores, the favoured pirate ships of the Kimalaha of Gebe.